bhisaac/5eFP/5eFP-SRD.md

 _Prerequisite: Proficiency with medium armor_

 You gain proficiency with heavy armor and shields.
 At the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1**.
-Unlike other sources of bolster, you may combine this bolster with another bolster.
-Once you combine bolsters in this way, you cannot do so again until your next turn.
+Unlike other sources of bolster, you may combine this bolster with another bolster once.

 - 3⛁: Permanently increase your bolster score granted through this feature by +1.
 You may choose this option up to three times and only once per level.